Requests for information

 - To employers of professional drivers of heavy vehicles and employees employed to drive or operate heavy vehicles, who have written authority from an employee to check the employee licence status only.

 Customers can check personal details contained in the Motor Registry System.
-The information can be given orally or in writing provided a current Tasmanian photo licence or Full Proof of Identity is provided.
+The information can be given orally or in writing provided a current Tasmanian photo licence or Evidence of Identity is provided.
 If the information is to be provided in writing a fee is payable.
-Clients must provide credit card details if requesting this information by email or post.
+This includes demerit point queries.

 Personal information about a customer cannot be provided to anyone other than the customer themselves.
-Staff of Service Tasmania and the Registration and Licensing Branch can confirm on a "yes or no" basis the registered operator of a vehicle, however, NO address information is to be released in any circumstance.
+Staff of Service Tasmania and Registration and Licensing Services can confirm on a "yes or no" basis the registered operator of a vehicle, however, no address information is to be released in any circumstance.
+No licence details for another person to be confirmed.

 If there is any doubt, the customer will be asked to come in to a Service Tasmania shop and provide a current Tasmanian photo licence or Full Proof of Identity.